sivakar12/EyeRefresh/README.md

 # EyeRefresh

-There is this 20-20-20 rule to reduce eye strain for those spent a lot time in front of screen.
-Every twenty minutes, you take a break and look at something twenty feet away for twenty seconds.
-This is a app that sends timely reminders to do that.
+20-20-20 rule is a solution to reducing eye strain when one looks at screens for long.
+Every twenty minutes, you look at someting twenty feet away for twenty seconds.

+This is an Android app that sends reminders to do that.
+The reminders can be paused, snoozed, and acted upon.
+There is a timer for the twenty-second-refersh as well.

 ## Components